spcampbell/FireStic/docs/index.md

 >   and only offer this code as documentation of my humble attempt at solving a
 >   problem for my own needs.

+#### The latest version is always in the [master branch on github](https://github.com/spcampbell/FireStic/tree/master).

+See [changelog](https://github.com/spcampbell/FireStic/blob/develop/CHANGELOG.md) for changes beginning 2/20/15

 #### Highlights

 **Concerning Elasticsearch:**